named-data/PyNDN2/README.md

 If you only need to install the pyndn Python module, you can use easy_install.
 (If you don't have easy_install, see the instructions at https://pypi.python.org/pypi/setuptools#installation-instructions .)

+For OS X, in a terminal, enter:

+    sudo easy_install pip
+    sudo CFLAGS=-Qunused-arguments pip install cryptography
+    sudo easy_install pyndn

+For Ubuntu or Raspbian (Raspberry Pi), in a terminal, enter:

+    sudo apt-get install build-essential libssl-dev libffi-dev python-dev python-pip sudo easy_install pyndn

+For Windows Cygwin, in the Cygwin installer, select and install the "Devel" packages at the top level of the installer.
 In a terminal, enter:

-    sudo CFLAGS=-Qunused-arguments easy_install pyndn
+    easy_install pyndn

 This installs the pyndn module on the Python search path so that applications which depend on it can use it, but does not install the sample tests or documentation